Private Label Concierge with Christian Little

 ● Amazon & UPS Fees.
 You need to ship your product to Amazon once it’s in the country.
 You will incur the usual fees for shipping stuff to Amazon, plus the cost of running low-budget PPC campaigns (I highly recommend running a $5/day PPC campaign initially when you product first reaches Amazon).

-Upon receipt of your payment, all responsibility is passed on to Christian Little (Trader Street Inc.).
-Any disputes, questions or queries must be resolved between yourself and Christian Little (Trader Street Inc.)
+Upon receipt of your payment, all responsibility is passed on to Christian Little (Trader Street Distribution Inc.).
+Any disputes, questions or queries must be resolved between yourself and Christian Little (Trader Street Distribution Inc.)

 Any warranties, guarantees or earnings expectations are between yourself and Christian Little (Trader Street Inc.) and you agree not to hold Duncan Macpherson (DM Sales) responsible for any financial loss, or disputes that may arise.